NetDocuments: History

+In 2022, the company released PatternBuilder, a "no-code document and workflow automation tool."

 Partnerships & acquisitions

 In 2006, NetDocuments moved its primary data center to the LexisNexis headquarters and formed a distribution partnership with LexisNexis.
 NetDocuments ended their LexisNexis distribution partnership in 2009 but continued to use the LexisNexis data center as its primary data center until 2011, when it relocated to Arizona.
 Its secondary data center resides at Zions Bancorporation.

 In January 2015, the company announced its acquisition of Recommind’s Decisiv search and enterprise email management system.
 The product was renamed to NetDocuments EM.

-NetDocuments announced in November 2021 that it acquired Afterpattern, a no-code toolkit for legal professionals which allows them to create and automate their workflow.
+NetDocuments announced in November 2021 that it acquired Afterpattern, a no-code automation toolkit for legal professionals.

 In October 2022, the company acquired Worldox, a document management solutions company.

+On October 3, 2025, NetDocuments announced its acquisition of eDOCS, a competitor, from Canadian software company OpenText.